Xiaomi’s Global Expansion Plan is Steered by Patents – A Patent Portfolio Analysis

 MI CC9 Meitu Edition is the first smartphone developed from their collaboration.

 The Innovation Game

-Xiaomi, as a smartphone company, has seen both ups and downs.
+Xiaomi, like a smartphone company, has seen both ups and downs.
 From selling 300,000 handsets a year to being the most valuable startup, to faltering sales, Xiaomi has seen it all.

 Considering the tough competition other players like Huawei, Vivo, Lenovo poses, Xiaomi realized that Global expansion is the only way to stay ahead.
-In order to achieve its goals, Xiaomi has an actionable IP strategy which might open doors of opportunities in the global market.
+In order to achieve its goals, Xiaomi has an actionable IP strategy that might open doors to opportunities in the global market.